SkyTemple/skytemple-files/skytemple_files/graphics/dpc/README.rst

 models from binary data.
 The model that the handler returns is in the module ``model``.

-To read/write the AT4PX compressed versions of this file instead, you can use the file handler in ``skytemple_files.container.dungeon_bin.sub.at4px_dpc``.
+To read/write the AT compressed versions of this file instead, you can use the file handler in ``skytemple_files.container.dungeon_bin.sub.at4px_dpc``.

 File Format